FreeCodeCampBusan/javascript_videos/README.md

 10. **Sorted Union** -- Arguments object.
 Functions as first-class objects in JavaScript.
 Using `reduce`, `concat`, and `filter` all in one!
 YouTube: https://youtu.be/73IeA87eXUk

+11. **Convert HTML Entities** -- Escaping characters.
+Replacing characters in a string with values from an object literal.
+YouTube: https://youtu.be/p0SN049ikj8

 ## Contribute

 Contributions is what makes open source projects succeed!
 If you see a mistake or think you have a useful improvement, fork/clone this repo and make a pull request!